cs3451/cs3451-f19/_pages/syllabus.md

 If in doubt, ask.

+# Contacting the Instructor and TAs

+The instructor and TAs are available via email, Piazza and Discord.
+However, please do not expect immediate answers on any of these forums, especially nights and weekends.
+We will check the various forums regularly, especially 9am-4pm M-F, and endeavor as a group to reply promptly.
+But please remember that each of us has classes, assignments, work and other things that we will also need to focus on, so do not expect immediate replies.

+That said, if a message has not been replied to in more than a day (during the week), please feel free to send a "polite reminder" if you are still in need of a reply.

 # Use of Code You Did Not Write Yourself

 We will tell you explicitly what sample code and resources you may use in your assignments.
 Aside from this, you are expected to implement the "intellectual core" part of each assignment yourself; extra libraries (e.g., 2D web layout libraries like jquery, or audio libraries if you wish to add sounds) can be used if you desire, but they should not solve or simplify a core part of the assignment.